What it means

 - Reality

-- Gross profit is the right base because delivery cost affects cash recycling
+- Gross profit is the right base because delivery cost affects how fast cash comes back

 A blended company-wide number is sufficient